browsh-org/browsh/README.md

 Not all the world has good Internet.

-If all you have is a 3kbps connection tethered from a phone, then it's good to SSH into a server and browse the web through, say, [elinks](https://github.com/browsh-org/browsh/issues/17).
+If you only have a 3kbps internet connection tethered from a phone, then it's good to SSH into a server and browse the web through, say, [elinks](https://github.com/browsh-org/browsh/issues/17).
 That way the _server_ downloads the web pages and uses the limited bandwidth of an SSH connection to display the result.
-But traditional text-based browsers lack JS support and all other modern HTML5 goodness.
+However, traditional text-based browsers lack JS and all other modern HTML5 support.
 Browsh is different in that it's backed by a real browser, namely headless Firefox, to create a purely text-based version of web pages and web apps.
 These can be easily rendered in a terminal or indeed, ironically, in another browser.
 Do note that currently the browser client doesn't have feature parity with the terminal client.